amnesica/KryptEY/README.md

 - send messages as plain JSON (raw mode) or hidden in a decoy text (fairytale mode)
 - verification of E2EE functionality via fingerprint
 - Q&A View helps with questions
-- Dark & light theme
+- dark & light theme

 See [this](/KRYPTEY.md) document for further information on how KryptEY is working.